-The Group's hospitality segment has been impacted due to temporary closure and from low occupancy levels, resulting from steps taken by governments to contain the COVID-19 outbreak.
+The Group's hospitality segment had been impacted due to temporary closure and from low occupancy levels, resulting from steps taken by governments to contain the COVID-19 outbreak.
 The key area of assessment includes estimates on the impact of future cash inflows due to reduced occupancy and the discount rates, reflecting continued uncertainty.
-Based on impairment assessments carried out by the management, the recoverable amount is higher than the carrying value of the properties.
+Based on internal assessments carried out by the management, the recoverable amount is higher than the carrying value of the properties, accordingly no impairment loss has been recorded in current period (30 June 2020: impairment loss of AED 147 million).